tumble1999/savaslabs.github.io/mission-and-values.md

 ---
 layout: page-narrow
-title: Mission and Values
+title: Mission and Core Values
 permalink: "/mission-and-values/"
-excerpt: Mission statement and core values of Savas
+excerpt: Mission statement and core values of Savas Labs
 ---

-## Mission Statement
+## Mission

 We empower organizations seeking to create positive change by listening carefully to their needs, strategizing collaboratively and delivering